Runa Laila: Charity

-After her sister died in 1976 from cancer, Laila held several charity concerts in Dhaka.
+After her sister, Dina, died in 1976 from cancer, Laila held several charity concerts in Dhaka.
 The money raised was used to build a cancer hospital in Dhaka.
 Laila was named a SAARC Goodwill Ambassador for HIV/AIDS.
 She is the first Bangladeshi to hold this post.
 She visited New Delhi in 2013 on her first trip as the SAARC ambassador.
 She met India's External and Health ministers.